pulp/pulp/docs/sphinx/user-guide/consumer-client/nodes.rst

 Binding
 ^^^^^^^

-The ``node bind`` command is used to associate a repository with a child node.
+The ``node bind`` command is used to associate a child node with a repository on the parent.
 This association determines which repositories may be synchronized to child nodes.
 The strategy specified here overrides the default strategy specified when the repository was enabled.
 More information on *repository-level* synchronization strategies can be  found :ref:`here<node_strategies>`.

 ::